Maximising benefits for cancer patients

 While breast cancer median survival time has risen 10-fold over the last 30 years, survival time of other cancers like pancreas, brain or lung cancer has barely shown any progression.

-We want cancer patients to live longer, with an acceptable quality of life.
+We want cancer patients to live longer with an acceptable quality of life.
 Our priority is to make a real impact on their lifespans by identifying and pursuing the most significant steps forward.
 Prognosis varies widely across types of cancer, with some cancers better understood or easier to eradicate.
 However, higher patient counts trigger the availability of and investment in treatment options.
 The improvement of cancer survival rates over the last several decades has been unequal.

 More patients, greater attention, more research

-Our choice of research projects revolve around the specific goal of adding months or years to survival time.
+Our choice of research projects revolves around the specific goal of adding months or years to survival time.
 Although all progress is worthwhile, the Anticancer Fund maintains a critical overview of the added value of new drugs and treatments to maximise returns on investment for patients.

 Increasing cure rate